 Phone: +31 (0)317 48 3318

 I'm an Assistant Professor of economics at Wageningen University in the Netherlands.
-My research is focussed on the economics of climate policy and on answering questions such as
+My research is focussed on the economics of climate change mitigation and on answering questions such as

-``How do owners of stocks of fossil fuels respond to imperfectly implemented climate policy?''; ``What instruments can policy makers use to reduce emissions and support technological
+``How do coal producers respond to changes in the price of coal?''; ``What is the impact of large-scale plantations on local livelihoods in Africa?''; ``What instruments can policy makers use to reduce emissions and support technological

 The Green Paradox and its empirical relevance for economists

-My paper, with Corrado Di Maria and Ian Lange, on the response of coal mines and electric power utilities in the US to the announcement of the Acid Rain Program, has been accepted for publication
+My paper, with Corrado Di Maria and Ian Lange, on the response of coal mines and electric power utilities in the US to the announcement of the Acid Rain Program, has appeared

 in European Economic Review.
 We show that coal prices fell after the announcement of the future cap on sulphur dioxide emissions, and more so for high-sulphur coal.
 However, only utilities